An easy, fun run up to the Three Sisters and back.”

 intersects back with Bearberry Trail

 as you pass the main parking lot on the left.
-Head west, this trail stays near the road and is a little harder than some of the previous areas, watch your footing.
+Heading west, this trail stays near the road and is a little harder than some of the previous areas, so watch your footing.
 Stay left onto the Silver Fox Trail

-and head left back to the barn when you can see it and there's a trail headed back that way.
-3.8 miles complete.
+and head left back to the barn, and there's a trail headed back that way to complete the loop.